kettanaito/react-advanced-form/docs/getting-started/validation-rules.md

 }
 ```

-All the `extraProp` properties returned within the Object are avilable in the validation message resolver.
+The `valid` property indicates whether the field value is valid.
+Any extra properties passed with the resolved Object are going to be available in the async message resolver.
+This way you can share the async response data with the validation message to craft extremely dynamic message logic.